kubernetes/community/sig-aws/CONTRIBUTING.md

 The process for contributing code to Kubernetes via SIG-aws [community][community page].

 **Note**: This page is focused on helping new contributors become active members of the community through sustained contributions.

+If you are interested in contributing to Kubernetes as a whole there is a top level [contributor's guide][contributor guide].

 ## Introduction